 Jacinthe has presented on Health Law and Privacy Law at numerous conferences held by the Canadian Institute, the Ontario Bar Association and the Ontario Hospital Association.
 Jacinthe has also written articles published in Health Law in Canada and Hospital News.

-Jacinthe is a member of the Advocates’ Society, the Canadian Bar Association , the Association des Juristes d’Expression Française de l’Ontario and is a member of the Executive of the Health Law Section of the Ontario Bar Association.
+Jacinthe is a member of the Advocates’ Society, the Canadian Bar Association , the Association des Juristes d’Expression Française de l’Ontario and was a member of the Executive of the Health Law Section of the Ontario Bar Association from 2014 to 2019.
 Jacinthe also enjoys giving lectures on evidence to the Law classes at her local high school.

 Jacinthe is fluent in French and English.